johnashborn/johnashborn/README.md

 </h1>

 <h3 align="left">
-A passionate student developer from the Philippines focused on Android development and real-world problem solving.
+A passionate student developer from the Philippines focused on Android and desktop application development and real-world problem solving.
 </h3>

 ---